Uploading files using FotoWeb Desktop

 Note: When adding text to files, the text is only added to the copy that is uploaded to FotoWeb.
 Text will not be stored in the original file on your local drive.

 Starting the upload

-When you have added files to the queue, chosen a destination archive and optionally edited the files' metadata, click on the Upload button to start uploading the files.
+When you have added files to the queue, chosen a destination archive, and optionally edited the files' metadata, select Upload to start uploading the files.
 After the upload completes, a success message is displayed and you can choose between uploading more files or closing the uploader.